 If you think a decision made by the National Disability Insurance Agency (NDIA) about you is wrong, you can submit an application for internal review of a decision.
 Any person directly affected by a decision of the NDIA can request such a review.

 There is a list of reviewable decisions in the NDIS legislation.
 Many decisions made by the NDIA are reviewable, including things like being accepted as a participant, the provision of reasonable and necessary supports, and becoming a registered provider of supports.

 When you are told about an NDIA decision, you will be told how to request an internal review.
 A request for internal review of a decision must be made within three months of receiving notice of the decision from the NDIA.
 The staff member who works on the internal review will not have been involved in the earlier decision.
 They may want to talk to you directly as part of this process.

-As a funded NDAP organisation, Independent Advocacy in the Tropics Inc, is currently able to provide NDIS Appeals Support within the Local Government Areas of:
+As a funded NDAP organisation, Independent Advocacy in the Tropics Inc, is currently able to provide NDIS Appeals and Independent Expert Review support in:

 > Burdekin Shire

 > Charters Towers Region

 > Flinders Shire